rich-context-competition/rich-context-book-2019/combined_chapters/chap09.md

 from one another.
 The headings and their corresponding content were stored as key-value pairs in a file.
-For generating noun-phrases, this file was parsed and for all the values (content) in key-value (heading-content) pairs, a spaCy object `doc` was created sentence-wise.
-Using the built-in function for extracting noun chunks [`doc.noun_chunks`]{}, we generated key-value pairs of heading and noun-phrases found in the content and stored them in another file, which we later used for fields and methods identification.
+For generating noun-phrases, this file was parsed and for all the values (content) in key-value (heading-content) pairs, a spaCy object, `doc`, was created sentence-wise.
+Using the built-in function for extracting noun chunks ([`doc.noun_chunks`]{}), we generated key-value pairs of heading and noun-phrases found in the content and stored them in another file.
+This file was later used for fields and methods identification.

-If a section was not found in the article (because of no explicit mention), then only the sections that could be detected were extracted.
-The remaining content was saved as `reduced_content` after cleaning and noun-phrases were extracted from them to prevent loss of any meaningful data.
-Table \[tab:sections\] shows the number of identified sections in validation data.
-For brevity, we have evaluated only four main sections: title, abstract, keywords and methodology/data, since these are the ones getting preferential treatment in methods and fields identification.
+To determine how well our approach performed in distinguishing sections, we evaluated it on the articles in the validation dataset.
+During evaluation, we figured out the limiting cases of our approach.
+A section could not be differentiated either when there was no explicit mention of any of its surface forms or if there were multiple mentions of the surface forms in the articles.
+For instance, in the validation dataset (see Table \[tab:sections\]), keywords were not extracted from 13 articles because of no explicit mention of the term ’keywords’ or its variants.
+On manual inspection, we found keywords were actually not mentioned in these 13 articles.
+In the remaining articles where the keywords were present, our algorithm could not detect them from 1 article.
+For brevity, we have reported only four main sections in Table \[tab:sections\]: title, abstract, keywords and methodology/data, since these are the ones getting preferential treatment in methods and fields identification.
+If a section was not found in the article (because of no explicit mention of any of the surface forms), then only the sections that could be detected were extracted.
+The remaining content was saved as `reduced_content` after cleaning and noun-phrases were extracted from it to prevent loss of any meaningful data.

 [C[4cm]{} C[3.5cm]{} C[4cm]{}]{} **Sections** & **No explicit mention**
-& **Mentioned but not found**
+& **Mentioned but not distinguished**
 Title & 0 & 0
-Keywords & 13 & 2
+Keywords & 13 & 1
 Abstract & 0 & 1
 Methodology/Data & 18 & 4

-We used `pdfinfo` from zhe `poppler suite` to extract PDF metadata that very often contained the keywords and subject of an article.
-This tool was helpful in those cases where the keywords were not found by the regular expression.
+In addition to the main sections, we also extracted PDF metadata using `pdfinfo` service from the `poppler suite` library.
+The metadata very often contained the keywords and subject of an article, which was helpful in those cases where the keywords were not found by the regular expression.
 In the end, the preprocessing module generated four text files for a
 publication: PDF-converted text, PDF-metadata, processed articles containing relevant data, and noun phrases from the relevant sections,